-TeamViewer provides a web-based API that allows you to access data and control various aspects of your TeamViewer account.
-You can use the API to develop apps that integrate TeamViewer functionality into your own corporate environment or you can develop apps that everyone can use.
+TeamViewer (Classic) provides a web-based API that allows you to access data and control various aspects of your TeamViewer account.
+You can use the API to develop apps that integrate TeamViewer functionality into your corporate environment or develop apps that everyone can use.

-Imagine that you need to remove a group with devices inside, one by one and then delete a group.
+Imagine that you need to remove a group with devices inside, one by one, and then delete a group.
 That’s OK when you have a couple of devices, but when you have hundreds may be a hassle.
-Let’s get advantage of the API technology, by creating a script that will delete a group for you automatically, including devices inside of it.
+Let’s take advantage of the API technology by creating a script that will automatically delete a group for you, including devices inside of it.
 All you need to do provide the API token and the group name.
 This article will show you how.

 From a detailed perspective, we will be using the Group Management and Device Management API functions.
-Windows PowerShell was used to implement of the solution.
-Using a user token, the code will retrieve the devices and groups from your management console, display them and let you choose what group you will like to delete.
+Windows PowerShell was used to implement the solution.
+Using a user token, the code will retrieve the devices and groups from your management console, display them and let you choose what group you want to delete.
 After making the selection, the result will be a neat console.

-To create a script, you please log in to the TeamViewer Management Console with your TeamViewer account and create a script token.
+To create a script, please log in to the TeamViewer (Classic) Management Console with your TeamViewer account and create a script token.

 In the Console, open your profile settings in the top right of the website.
 Then select Apps and click Create script token.
 Complete the form to define your token

 • Enter a description for your script token

 • Choose the permissions of your script token